pulumi/docs/content/blog/pulumi-and-epsagon-define-deploy-and-monitor-serverless-applications/index.md

 ---
-title: "TODO Port frontmatter"
+title: "Pulumi + Epsagon: Define, Deploy and Monitor Serverless Applications"
-authors: ["chris-smith"]
+authors: ["luke-hoban"]
-tags: ["todo"]
+tags: ["Infrastructure-as-Code"]
-date: "2017-01-01"
+date: "2018-11-28"

-draft: true
+summary: "Once you have deployed an application to the cloud, the next step is to monitor and track its health.
+In this post, we see how we can integrate Pulumi and Epsagon to define, deploy, and monitor serverless applications."
-description: "TODO: Put in a reasonable summary"
+meta_image: "RELATIVE_TO_PAGE/espagon-console-2.png"
 ---

-[Pulumi](https://pulumi.io/) makes it incredibly easy to use serverless functions within your cloud infrastructure and applications - an AWS Lambda is as simple as writing a JavaScript lambda!
+[Pulumi](/) makes it incredibly easy to use serverless functions within your cloud infrastructure and applications - an AWS Lambda is as simple as writing a JavaScript lambda!